-Executive Vice President, Group Head of Property & Casualty

-Caroline Mills-White joined the BF&M Group in November 2020 and leads the Property and Casualty division across the group.
-Her focus is on P&C strategy, driving revenue growth and client retention for BF&M and Island Heritage Insurance Company.
+Executive Vice President, Group Head of P&C Insurance and Broking Services Caroline Mills-White joined the BF&M Group in November 2020 and leads the Property and Casualty division across the group.
+Her focus is on P&C strategy, driving revenue growth and client retention.